JohnnyCena123/raylib-projects/README.md

    └── <resources...>       -- resource - images, sounds, fonts, etc.
 ```

+### Notes

+On windows, the app will not spawn a terminal by default, unless you pass a flag to it that implies it needs to do that,
+or simply pass `-` as an argument. don't ask why, but yeah

 ## Building

 The project can be built as usual like any other CMake project: